sparoodata/mongolens_new/README.md

 - **Configuration File**: Custom configuration via `~/.mongodb-lens.json`
 - **Connection Resilience**: Automatic reconnection with exponential backoff
 - **Component Disabling**: Selectively disable specific tools, prompts or resources
-- **Smart Caching**: Enhanced caching for schemas, collection lists, and server status
 - **JSONRPC Error Handling**: Comprehensive error handling with proper error codes
+- **Smart Caching**: Optimized caching for schemas, indexes, fields, collections and more
 - **Memory Management**: Automatic memory monitoring and cleanup for large operations

 #### Other Features: New Database Metadata

-When MongoDB Lens creates a new database it adds a `metadata` collection containing a single document.
-This serves several purposes:
+MongoDB Lens inserts a `metadata` collection into each database it creates.

-- MongoDB only persists databases containing at least one collection
-- Records database creation details (timestamp, tool version, user)
-- Captures environment information for your own diagnostics
+This `metadata` collection stores a single document containing contextual information serving as a permanent record of the database's origin while ensuring the new and otherwise empty database persists in MongoDB's storage system.

 <details>
   <summary><strong>Example metadata document</strong></summary>